caffeine-storm/bear-wiki/Usage.md

 For OSX this is not an issue.
 The build commands from previous section will work, Bear will intercept compiler calls for 32-bit and 64-bit applications.

 For Linux, a small tune is needed at build time.
 Need to compile `libear.so`/`libexec.so` library for 32-bit and for 64-bit too.
 Then install these libraries to the OS preferred multilib directories.
-And replace the `libear.so`/`libexec.so` path default value with a single path, which matches both.
+And replace the `libear.so`/`libexec.so` path default value with a single path, that matches both.
 (The match can be achieved by the `$LIB` token expansion from the dynamic loader.
 See `man ld.so` for more.)

-Debian derivatives are using `lib/i386-linux-gnu` and `lib/x86_64-linux-gnu`, while many other distributions are simple `lib` and `lib64`.
+Debian derivatives are using `lib/i386-linux-gnu` and `lib/x86_64-linux-gnu`, while many other distributions are simple `lib` and `lib64` directories.
 Here comes an example build script to install a multilib capable Bear.
 It will install Bear under `/opt/bear` on a non Debian system.

     (cd ~/build32; cmake "$BEAR_SOURCE_DIR" -DCMAKE_C_COMPILER_ARG1="-m32"; VERBOSE=1 make all;)
     (cd ~/build64; cmake "$BEAR_SOURCE_DIR" -DCMAKE_C_COMPILER_ARG1="-m64" -DDEFAULT_PRELOAD_FILE='/opt/bear/$LIB/libear.so'; VERBOSE=1 make all;)